Ukraine Solidarity Residencies

 THIS PAGE CONTAINS THE KEY INFORMATION ABOUT THE SOLIDARITY RESIDENCIES, WE WILL KEEP UPDATING THIS PAGE AS MORE DETAILS BECOME AVAILABLE

 The program was started in March 2022 by a group of independent art organisations who joined together to pool resources and share information.
-The current partners are AARK, Connecting Points programme, Fairres, Frame Contemporary Art Finland, Goethe-Institut Finnland, HIAP – Helsinki International Artist Programme, Pro Artibus, The Finnish Artists’ Studio Foundation, The Finnish Illustration Association Kuvittajat and Saari Residence.
+The current partners of the programme are AARK, Connecting Points programme, Fairres, Frame Contemporary Art Finland, Goethe-Institut Finnland, HIAP – Helsinki International Artist Programme, Loviisa Art Support Association, Nelimarkka Museum, Pro Artibus, The Finnish Artists’ Studio Foundation, The Finnish Illustration Association Kuvittajat, Tohmajärvi Residency and Saari Residence maintained by Kone Foundation.

-The residencies are located in various places around southern Finland.
+The residencies are located in various places, mostly around southern Finland.
 Accommodation, travel and living costs of the residents are covered as part of the program.
-The residency period generally lasts from 1 week up to 3 months.
+The residency period generally lasts from 3 months with the possibility of continuation.
 The residencies can host a single artist or artist with family members (up to 4 people).

 Living conditions / Basic Information

 HIAP can offer emergency residencies primarily at Villa Eläintarha.
 Villa Eläintarha is a wooden villa in Helsinki city centre and offers private rooms with a shared kitchen and common area.